BinZhang1999/Channel-Codes/Tools/readme.md

+# readme
-Some basc tools for channel codes.
+Some basic tools for channel codes.